Anti-Prolegomena: An Introduction for the Refutation of Immanuel Kant's Philosophy

 on the floor then we are using our 'association cortex'

 to do the counting.
-If this is true, then the senses deal with
+If this is true, then the senses deal with filtered

-generalizations (or the 12 sensory 'a priori' categories), while the mind (or 'association cortex') deals with 'specifics'
+generalizations, while the mind (or 'association cortex') deals with 'specifics'

 of those very same generalizations.
 So our perceptions are void in thought, and the 'association cortex'